hkngkblt/linklist-snake/README.txt

 Works Only With 64-Bit Machines
 Tested on Ubuntu 19.10 & Windows 10 1909 & 1809 versions.

--UP DOWN LEFT AND RÝGHT TO MOVE
+-UP DOWN LEFT AND RIGHT TO MOVE
 -ESC TO EXIT

 --- FOR LINUX ---